+Success can turn on the smallest of things.
 Cambridge graduate Marta Sanchez (pictured left) completed her LPC in 2008 having narrowly missed out on a training contract at a magic circle law firm.
 Then Lehman Brothers collapsed, the TC market dried up and Sanchez ended up working as a maid for Bircham Dyson Bell solicitor… Read more »

 Most people don’t stay at the law firms they join as trainees all that long.
 When I interviewed Freshfields lawyer-turned-author Jonathan Lee on Wednesday about his brilliant new book ‘Joy’, he told me that only five out of the fifty trainees in his 2005 intake are still there.
 This week’s #RoundMyKitchenTable podcast guest, Jill Marshall,… Read more »

+Following last week’s Queen Mary v Durham debate, I received this email from another student.
 Would the same dilemma arise if the offer was from UCL rather than Queen Mary?
 Read my response below.

 Barrister-to-be Jack Smith, whose LNAT score didn’t correspond with his other academic results, isn’t convinced by the undergraduate law application test With A-Level results improving each year, it’s only natural that university law faculty admissions tutors seek to distinguish between the best applicants via an additional test.
 For many institutions, the National Admissions Test for… Read more »